‘OutDaughtered’ Stars Share Big News With New Social Media Pics

 “Our Blaykers started 2nd grade today!
 Growing up so fast!
 We are so proud of this little girl every day.
 We know she will thrive through second grade and meet lots of new friends,” said the couple on Instagram.

-The couple also noted that their quintuplets, Hazel Grace, Olivia Marie, Ava Lane, Parker Kate and Riley Page have also started preschool.
+The couple also noted that their quintuplets, Hazel Grace, Olivia Marie, Ava Lane, Parker Kate, and Riley Page have also started preschool.

 “Though their faces don’t show it here in the pic, they were SO excited about starting school!” said the couple of their five 3-year-old daughters.